ReCFA: Resilient Control-Flow Attestation: Design of ReCFA

 The context-sensitive enforcement on the verifier relies on a shadow stack.
 Traditional shadow stacks are located on the monitored address space and need to be protected in safe memory regions, e.g., by segmentation with hardware or isolation with SFI.
 In contrast, our shadow stack is held at the verifier side which is assumed under protection and resisting the attack like \cite{DBLP:conf/sp/EvansFGOTSSRO15}.

-Different from the execution-profiling partial CFG used by \cite{DBLP:conf/raid/ToffaliniLB0C19}, we use static binary-level arity-based CFG generated by TypeArmor \cite{DBLP:conf/sp/VeenGCPCRBHAG16} as our security policy.
+Different from using the CFG for generating the measurements \cite{DBLP:conf/raid/ToffaliniLB0C19}, we use static binary-level arity-based CFG generated by TypeArmor \cite{DBLP:conf/sp/VeenGCPCRBHAG16} directly as our security policy.
 The indirect jumps are resolved by Dyninst \cite{DBLP:conf/paste/BernatM11}.
 Because we only monitor function calls, indirect jumps, and returns at the prover, the control-flow edges other than these edges are unnecessary for the verifier.
 To facilitate the enforcement, we derive another mapping $\mathcal{F}$ statically for the forward edges.
 The element of $\mathcal{F}$ is of form $cs\mapsto (ca,tgts)$.
 The key $cs$ is the call site address of a forward edge; $ca$ is the address of the call-after point of the call site and $tgts$ is the set of valid target addresses of the call.
 Different types of forward edges can be identified in the mapping.
 For an indirect jump at address $addr$, we encode it as $addr\mapsto (\bot, jmp\_tgts)$.
 For a direct call at $cs$, we encode it as $cs\mapsto (ca,\emptyset)$ because the target of a direct call can not be counterfeited by our attacker model thus not monitored at the prover.

 The first step of the runtime enforcement is to recover the control-flow event sequence by a reverse procedure of Phase-3 discussed in Section~\ref{sec:condensing}, which is trivial due to the knot numbers.
 Then, for each edge $(s,t)$ in the recovered control-flow event sequence, we look up $s$ in the mapping $\mathcal{F}$ to decide if the edge is a forward edge.
 If it is a direct call, we push the call-after point tracked from $\mathcal{F}$ onto the shadow stack.
 If it is an indirect jump, we check if its runtime target $t$ is in the $jmp\_tgts$ tracked from $\mathcal{F}$ and report security violation when $t\notin jmp\_tgts$.
 If it is an indirect call, after confirming its runtime target $t$ is in the valid targets tracked from $\mathcal{F}$, we push its call-after point onto the shadow stack.
 For the backward edge, we check if its return target is identical to the top element of the shadow stack.